RollingArray/C2-storyline/README.md

 # :snowflake: Develope

 > ## :snowflake: Client App
+> Follow below guidelines to setup C2 app on your Windows/Mac/Linux machine

 > > ### :snowflake: Environment Setup
 > > To get started with C2, the only requirement is a [Node.js](https://ionicframework.com/docs/reference/glossary#node) & npm environment.
 You may choose any code editor